mikelogaciuk/mikelogaciuk/README.md

 I am DataOps Engineer from :poland: working at [TERG S.A.
 (MediaExpert)](https://mediaexpert.pl).

-I am currently working on Python & SQL :heartpulse: projects.
+I usually write various integrity checks around our sales data, altogether with API's.
+I am familiar with data modeling, wrangling, moving it out from one place into another.

-Since my job is to:
+:x: Since my job is to:

-- obtain and move or wrangle specific sales data between POS & ERP systems,
+:asterisk: obtain and move or wrangle specific sales data between POS & ERP systems,
-- altogether with many integrity reports,
+:asterisk: altogether with many integrity reports,
-- and because of my **NDA**.
+:asterisk: and because of my **NDA**.

-It's hard for me to share my code as others.
+:interrobang: It's hard for me to share internal code as others.

-However I plan to cover it up with some things in future :smile:!
+:hash: However I plan to cover it up with some custom things in future :smile:!

 ## Stats